betaglot/plantabeta/docs/guide/Who/PlanterInstructor.md

 ## Your Tasks as a Planter Instructor

-- Observe Novices to see which elements and skills each are lacking and to give the Novice a report on things to work on.
+- Observe Novices to see which elements and Factors each are lacking and to give the Novice a report on things to work on.
     - Report for Planters
-- Observe HighBallers to see which elements and skills they could improve and to add detail to the current elements.
+- Observe HighBallers to see which elements and Factors they could improve and to add detail to the current elements.
     - Report
 - Talk to Novices about their experience to gain insights about their perspective.
 - Demonstrate planting in every type of land